openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Phobia

 You are terrified and incapable of rational thought when you are presented with the object of your fear.
-It could be spiders, snakes, closed spaces, crowds, or something less common like co-dependence, a fear of being alone that causes you to always seek out companionship, even if that companionship has a negative impact on your life overall.
+It could be spiders, snakes, closed spaces, crowds, or something less common like co-dependence: a fear of being alone that causes you to always seek out companionship, even if that companionship has a negative impact on your life overall.

 #### Proud